NLeSC/team-atlas/README.md

 According to the proposal and previous work from Manuel and Xu, we are going to achieve this by three steps:

--  Step 1: We will develop a surrogate model based on ML to map landscape model parameters (input) to ASCAT obervations (output)
+-  Step 1: Develop a surrogate model based on ML to map land-surface model parameters (input) to ASCAT obervations (output).
--  Step 2: Based on this surrogate model, we can tweak the landscape model parameters to get a series of ASCAT obervations.
-Therefore we can study the sensitivity of ASCAT obervations to certain parameters in landscape model.
--  Step 3: Based on the surrogate model acquired in Step 1, and knowledge on sensitivity from Step 2, we can detect the anomalies in the landscape model.
--  Step 4: By using the LDAS-Monde assimilation system, we can directly assimilate ASCAT observations into Landscape model.
+-  Step 2: Study the sensitivity of ASCAT obervations to certain parameters in land-surface model.
+This will be done by adding very small perturbations from an assumed distribution to the model states, and quantify the sensitivity of the ML-derived model.
+This is to ensure that the surrogate model is robust.
+-  Step 3: Data assimilation.
+Use the surrogate model as a measurement operator in an assimilation framework to assimilate the ASCAT observables into the land-surface model.
+An example of the assimilation framework is LDAS-Monde assimilation system, which only works for soil moisture.
+Current plan is open to other framework or implement their own assimilation system.